 Ethically, morally, I cannot allow this to go on either.
 People are at risk.
 Animals are at risk.
 Owners end up emotionally devastated.
 If a breeder or pet store did this stuff, they would be crucified.
 Add “rescue” though and we – adopters and trainers – are the bad guys when something goes wrong.
 We support the owner with returning the dog or even putting the dog down after a serious incident and we are evil, heartless… I ask… Are you the ones sitting with an owner, tough, military man, as he cries?
 No. We are.

 Yeah, one group placed a dog who wanted to kill people “Just a little love is needed.”
 Dog went back.
 Director called and tried to rip me a new one.
 Then she saw my notes and the liability she now knew.
-If this dog was placed again and mauled (this would not be a bite but an all out mauling based on what I experienced over two hours) the rescue could no state they had no idea.
+If this dog was placed again and mauled (this would not be a bite but an all out mauling based on what I experienced and witnessed over two hours) the rescue could no state they had no idea.
 It was in writing.
 This dog was doing all in his power to get to me.
 Trying rip out of a crate, trying to pull away from the adopter (who was also having issues with him), etc… Yeah I would die.
 He was a huge dog.
 Oh, no fenced yard either and a densely populated neighborhood with loads of little kids.
 I was called in because the dog was trying to attack people and would if given the chance.